 Board of Directors

-Mary is an active ITAV volunteer and mother to 1 year old Eva.
+Mary is an active ITAV volunteer and devoted mother to her daughter Eva.
+She is a Florence resident and first found ITAV when she participated in our mama baby yoga class in cummington in 2017.
 She has been working and volunteering to help people her whole life.
 With this goal she became a lawyer, working in real estate litigation.
-Recently she has also been teaching ESL, taught at Webs Yarn, and volunteered and taught at a community center in Galway, Ireland.
-Mary and Eva volunteer at the Village Closet every Tuesday, and the both love being part of helping others and spreading resources to the community.
+She has also taught ESL, taught at Webs Yarn, and volunteered and taught at a community center in Galway, Ireland.
+Mary loves being part of helping others and spreading resources to the community.